Wilcox Pass Trail, in Jasper National Park near the Columbia Icefield, offers spectacular mountain and glacier views.

 Side trails lead down to the creek, but we recommend staying on the main trail at right to protect the fragile alpine environment.
 Follow the trail to a cairn with Wilcox Pass’s elevation (2,370 metres); depending on water levels, you’ll cross at least one small creek.
 Large flat rocks near the pass make the perfect picnic spot.
 It’s less windy here too, in the lee of the ridge, and you can look for fossils and watch bighorn sheep while you eat.

 From the pass you have two options: 1) hike the backcountry trail all the way to Tangle Creek Falls (car shuttle recommended, it’s a long way); or 2) hike 1.4 km to a fantastic viewpoint on Wilcox Ridge.
-We opted for the latter and are so glad we did.
+We opted for the latter and highly recommend it.
 The Wilcox Ridge Viewpoint takes you right up close to the glaciers.
-There’s a little more elevation gain over a couple small knolls, but we felt it was totally worth it.
+There’s a little more elevation gain over a couple small knolls, but it was totally worth it.
 To get there, follow the yellow trail markers.

 Wilcox Pass & Wilcox Ridge at a Glance